Srafington/Practice_Interface/README.md

   - Define a method call **public static returnAverage(ArrayList<Measurable> list)** that returns the average of any list of objects that are *Measurable*.
   - Now calculate and print the average tution fees for a student and the average price of an item.

+# Grading
+- You will get 2 marks for submitting during tutorial class.
+- Another 2 marks for completing all tasks.